ThorstenBr/FloppyEmuDiskIIEnclosure/README.md

 # FloppyEmuDiskIIEnclosure
-Project to create an 3D-printed custom enclosure for the "Big Mess of Wires" FloppyEmu (a SD card disk drive emulator for the Apple II).
-The custom enclosure is shaped like Apple's historic "Disk II" drive, which Apple introduced in 1978.
+Project to create a 3D-printed custom enclosure for the "Big Mess of Wires" FloppyEmu (a SD card based disk drive emulator for the Apple II computer).
+The custom enclosure is shaped like Apple's historic "Disk II" drive, the first ever disk drive introduced by Apple in 1978.

 ## Description
 This project contains SCAD design files & STL files, stickers, KiCad PCB design, to create a 3D printed enclosure for a [FloppyEmu](https://www.bigmessowires.com/floppy-emu/).
 The enclosure is like the historic "Disk II" drive, which Apple introduced in 1978 for the Apple II.

 ![Final1](/resources/Final1.jpg?raw=true)
 ![Final2](/resources/Final2.jpg?raw=true)

+## Credits
+The idea for this 3D-printing project was triggered by similar ideas to create Disk II-shaped custom enclosures for the FloppyEmu in the [AppleFritter](http://www.applefritter.com) forum - a forum for vintage Apple computer fans.
+See [this discussion thread](https://www.applefritter.com/content/yet-another-floppyemu-enclosure-3d-printing-approach) for more.

+## License
+This project is released under the CreativeCommons License.
+See [LICENSE](/LICENSE).

+The Apple logo is a registered trademark and copyright by Apple Computer Inc. Any images and photos which may show the Disk II-FloppyEmu enclosure with an Apple logo were only given as an example of how you could decorate your Disk II-FloppyEmu drive enclosure for your personal use.
+The 3D-printed Disk II FloppyEmu enclosure is not endorsed by Apple.
+This project does not grant you any rights or licenses to distribute any Disk II enclosures with an Apple logo.

 ## Design
 The 3D design is done with OpenSCAD.
 All files are available in the [scad](/scad/) folder.
 SCAD provides